Estonia Flag Estonia

 Verivorst (Blood Sausage) (Appetizer)

-Verivorst is a traditional Estonian blood and barley sausage favored as a Christmas dish.
+Verivorst is a traditional Estonian blood sausage favored as a Christmas dish.
 It is customarily served as a first course with cranberry sauce, red berry jam, mulgikapsad (Estonian sauerkraut), and browned potatoes.
-Some enjoy it with butter or sour cream.
-Verivorst is very similar to the Finnish recipe for mustamakkara.
-Recipe Serving: Serves 6
+It is the country's national dish and some enjoy it with butter or sour cream.
+Verivorst is very similar to the Finnish blood sausage, mustamakkara

 Vegetarian